highcharts/highcharts-svelte/README.md

 <script lang="ts">
     import Highcharts from 'highcharts';
     import ExportingModule from 'highcharts/modules/exporting';
-    import { Chart } from 'highcharts-svelte'; // Chart is also exported by default
+    import { Chart } from '@highcharts/svelte'; // Chart is also exported by default

     // Applying a certain Highcharts module
     ExportingModule(Highcharts);